-As baby grows, find fun activities to enjoy together like an online baby class, park date or time in nature.
-Everything is new to your baby, so even if restrictions are holding you back, the simplest activities will be exciting enough for their curiosity and senses.
+As baby grows, find fun activities to enjoy together like a baby class, playgroup, or time in nature.
+Everything is new to your baby, so even if restrictions hold you back, the simplest activities will be exciting enough for their curiosity and senses.
 Your being wholly present is the most important thing.

 Get your ‘me time’ hit

-Take baby for a walk or sneak out on your own if your partner is WFH, read a chapter during nap time or schedule a Zoom date with friends.
-Build time into your day for activities you enjoy by scheduling them around baby’s routine, and drop any guilt you might have about taking time for yourself.
-Even if it’s just five minutes a day, that’s a five minute break for your mental health.
+Take baby for a walk, join a parent’s group, take in a baby cinema session, meet a friend for coffee, find a gym with child care.
+Build time into your day for activities you enjoy by scheduling them around the baby’s routine and drop any guilt you might have about taking time for yourself.
+Even if it’s just five minutes a day, that’s a five-minute break for your mental health.